 Fees Under Allen Capital Group

-Allen Capital Group charges annual fees based on a percentage of your assets under management.
-The firm doesn’t currently publish its fee schedule, but this fee typically won’t surpass 1.75%.
+Allen Capital Group charges annual fees based on a percentage of your AUM.
+The firm doesn’t currently publish its fee schedule, but its annual rate typically won’t surpass 1.75%.

 These fees may be charged in arrears or in advance depending on the client agreement.